BHAVEN1234/PepAMC-Peptide-Antimicrobial-Classifier-/Code/README.md

 - 🔢 **numpy**: For numerical operations.
 - 🤖 **scikit-learn**: For machine learning model evaluation and dataset handling.
 - 🖋 **tabulate**: For generating formatted tables.
+- 📈 matplotlib: Visualization of results.
+- 💼 os and csv: File management and result storage.

 ---